montagejs/montage-testing/README.md

 MontageJS uses some pure unit tests that are straightforward [Jasmine specs][1].

  To install the test code, run `npm install` in your project folder.
-This installs the the [montage-testing][2] package, which adds some useful utilities for writing jasmine tests.
+This installs the [montage-testing][2] package, which adds some useful utilities for writing jasmine tests.
 You will need the file run-tests.html.